MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Data privacy when using a work profile

-When working with the work profile, the organization may see the following data:
+When using a work profile, the organization may see the following data:
 * The application URL.
 * The identity of the user in the profile.
 * The file name.